NEW

-PUT my-index
+PUT events

 {